 There are many more techniques, concepts, and strategies involved in on-page SEO, but this checklist is an excellent place to start.

-Remember, you need to blend the on-page optimisation techniques on this checklist with your off-page SEO strategy to reap maximum benefits from your SEO efforts.
+Remember, you need to blend the on-page optimisation techniques on this checklist with your off-page SEO strategy to reap maximum benefits from your SEO efforts and increase your business.

 Finally, on-page SEO is an ongoing process.
 Even as you implement the tips above, keep monitoring your website’s performance in search engines so you can make the right tweaks for SEO success.